James Hinchcliffe: Return to Andretti Autosport (2020–2021)

 On February 19, 2020, Andretti Autosport announced they have signed Hinchcliffe to a three-race deal for the 2020 season which will be his second stint with the team.
 Hinchcliffe was scheduled to compete in the GMR Grand Prix, the Indianapolis 500 and the Genesys 600.

-Hinchcliffe finished 18th at the first race of the season at Texas Motor Speedway.
-He finished 11th in the Indy GP and 7th in the Indy 500.
+Hinchcliffe finished eighteenth at the first race of the season at Texas Motor Speedway.
+He finished eleventh in the Indy GP and seventh in the Indy 500.
 He would then replace Zach Veach for the final three races of the season in the No 26 car after the latter was fired by Andretti.

-On January 26, 2021, Andretti Autosport announced that Hinchcliffe would drive the No 29 car full time for the 2021 season.
-He was replaced in the team by Devlin DeFrancesco for the 2022 season.
+On January 26, 2021, Andretti Autosport announced that Hinchcliffe would drive the No. 29 car co-entered by Steinbrenner Racing full time for the 2021 season.
+He finished twentieth in the points standings, with a best result of third at the inaugural Music City Grand Prix.